digital-asset/daml/docs/source/app-dev/command-deduplication.rst

 #####################

 The interaction of a Daml application with the ledger is inherently asynchronous: applications send commands to the ledger, and some time later they see the effect of that command on the ledger.
+Many things can fail during this time window:

+- The application can crash.
-Many things can fail during this time window: the application can crash, the participant node can crash, messages can be lost on the network, or the ledger may be just slow to respond due to a high load.
+- The participant node can crash.
+- Messages can be lost on the network
+- The ledger may be just slow to respond due to a high load.

 If you want to make sure that an intended ledger change is not executed twice, your application needs to robustly handle these failure scenarios.
 This guide covers the following topics: